PeaPodTechnologies/PeaPod/software/README.md

    10. Optional: *Advanced Options > Expand Filesystem*
    11. Reboot to save: `sudo reboot`

-> You can now SSH into the Raspberry Pi to perform the rest of the setup (`ssh pi@peapod.local`, or with VS Code)
+> You can now SSH into the Raspberry Pi to perform the rest of the setup (`ssh pi@{hostname}.local` with your chosen hostname, or with VS Code)

 > Note: In Future, steps 7-11 will be performed at runtime.
 7. Update Packages: